Do you really need to detox your body?

 These days, people are faced with so many environmental toxins that it is vital to keep the liver and other organs of detoxification functioning properly.
 The harmful toxins you are exposed to significantly deplete your mineral and vitamin status in the body.
 But vitamins and minerals are essential to perform the detoxification efficiently.

-Many religions use the holy season of Lent for this purpose and have scientifically proved that it benefits both physical and mental health.
+Many religions use the holy season of Lent for this purpose and there is scientific proof that it benefits both physical and mental health.
 One of them, the Daniel Fast, is a partial fast and followed for 21 consecutive days.
 This focuses on vegetables, fruits, whole grains, legumes, nuts, and seeds.
-During this time all animal sources of protein are left out.
-From beverages, only water is allowed.
+During this time all animal sources of protein are avoided.
+The only beverage allowed is water.
 Different studies show that the holy season of Lent leads to meaningful improvements in blood lipids, blood pressure, and biomarkers of oxidative stress (3, 4).